 The Netherlands' long-awaited new restructuring law, featuring elements of the UK Scheme of Arrangements and US Chapter 11 procedure, has been finally approved by the Dutch Senate and will enter into force in the very near future.
-The Act on Court Confirmation of Extrajudicial Restructuring Plans (CERP, or WHOA in Dutch) is a major milestone which supports business continuity and recovery.
+The Act on Court confirmation of extrajudicial restructuring plans (WHOA) is a major milestone which supports business continuity and recovery.

-A detailed description of CERP and the opportunities it offers in debt restructuring is provided in this booklet
+A detailed description of the WHOA and the opportunities it offers in debt restructuring is provided in this booklet.
+For the full text and explanatory memoranda (in English and Dutch) please visit our special website www.debrauw.com/whoa.

 Voting and court confirmation